OUR TEAM

 Researcher

 Rebecca is a Licensed Master Social Worker and member of the Tonawanda Band of Seneca.
-She is a PhD student at the University at Buffalo School of Social Work and a Robert Wood Johnson Foundation Health Policy Research Scholar.
+She is a Ph.D.
+Candidate at the University at Buffalo School of Social Work and a Robert Wood Johnson Foundation Health Policy Research Scholar.
 Her research interests include adverse childhood experiences, trauma informed care, and Indigenous populations.
 In the 2PE lab, Rebecca conducts research related to economic-strengthening policies and child maltreatment.

 Researcher